 Learn about scaling web applications and architecture of every Pantheon environment.

 Pantheon's distributed infrastructure facilitates horizontal scalability through the automated process of provisioning additional lightweight containers.
-This allows us to take sites from hundreds of pageviews to hundreds of millions of pageviews without downtime.
+This allows us to take sites from hundreds of pages served to hundreds of millions without downtime.

 Vertical vs. Horizontal Scalability

 Vertical Scalability: Reconfigure the existing architecture of a single machine to increase available resources (CPUs, memory, etc.) to scale up

 Horizontal Scalability: Provision additional containers within a cluster of distributed machines to scale out

 Vertical scalability is often used as a starting point for sites running on traditional hosts.
 Resources are scaled up on a single machine until a cluster-style architecture can be implemented to achieve horizontal scalability.
 For a site to handle copious amounts of traffic and activity, it must transcend a single server.

 In addition to extremely high overhead costs, common pitfalls include: